juand-r/naacl-2019-notes/README.md

 **Hal Daume III**:

 1. For longer text it *seems* like one must use something hierarchical.
-2. Also don't like adding noise if you don't have to (e.g. in sampling-based decoding).
+2. Also I don't like adding noise if you don't have to (e.g. in sampling-based decoding).
 But it can be useful when you want diversity/creativity.
 If your model is perfect (theoretically) then left-to-right decoding is all you should need.

 **Yejin Choi:** at intuitive level, agree with Hal on needing hierarchy.
 But *practically* (based on experience with huge language models), it seems like you don't need it...